benjaminniess/square-squad/README.md

 ## Changelog

+### 1.2.1

+- Fixed about us link
+- Fixed version number in footer

-- 1.2.0
+### 1.2.0

-Refactored the whole application to use Vue.js
+- Refactored the whole application to use Vue.js